 For LGBT History Month, I delivered a workshop for Newcastle University jointly hosted by NU Women and the Rainbow network on Women and LBT intersections.
 We considered the impact intersectionality may have on organisational culture and how to be inclusive.

 I’m delighted to be offering a workshop for the Assocation for Coaching’s Edinburgh Coaching Exchange on 26th February.
 I’ll be asking participants to explore gender assumptions and stereotypes, unconscious bias and how to counter these in their coaching practice.
 To book, click here.
 If you’re intested in this topic or in hosting a similar event for your coaching/HR professionals, get in touch!

-In September 2018, I was pleased to offer a workshop at the Contemporary Women Writers Annual conference.
+In September 2018, I was pleased to offer a workshop at the Contemporary Women’s Writing Association Annual conference.
 The theme of the conference was ‘Writing Wrongs’ and I offered a session riffing on this theme entitled ‘Righting Wrongs for Women in Academia’.
 The workshop was a space to share strategies, experiences and thoughts on how to shift academic organisational culture, where 1 in 4 professors are women and where BME women are particularly underrepresented.

 As businesses employing over 250 staff are scrambling to publish their gender pay gap data before the deadline of midnight tonight, findings thus far are looking stark, though frankly unsurprising.